-As mentioned above, your Thinkbox Portal account is created automatically after you create your Thinkbox Store account, and the information needed to log in is included in one of the emails you should have received (note that the login credentials for the Customer Portal and the Thinkbox Store are separate).
+As mentioned above, your Thinkbox Portal account is created automatically after you create your Thinkbox Marketplace account, and the information needed to log in is included in one of the emails you should have received (note that the login credentials for the Customer Portal and the Thinkbox Marketplace are separate).

 Once you’ve logged in, you’ll be able to view specific information using the navigation side-bar on the left, including: - Order History: This is the default page when you log in, and it shows you your previous order history. - Search Servers: View your UBL license server, and review the render time that has been mapped to them. - Create Server: Use this to create a Local License Server (LLS) if you plan on using it instead of a Cloud License Server (CLS). - Usage Report: View different graphs to show current and historical usage of your render time.